 Obesity is a growing epidemic among the cat and dog population and has become the most common nutritional disorder seen in cats.
 Up to 45% of cats who were examined by a veterinary professional were found to be obese.
 That is a staggering number and frighteningly it the situation is getting worse.

 - A cat is considered to be overweight if his weight is 15% above his or her optimal weight, and is obese if above 30% optimal weight.

 - It is most common in middle-aged to senior cats.

 - Causes include dietary, inactivity, certain medications and underlying medical disorders.

 - Obesity can severely impact a cat’s quality of life, and several health concerns can develop as a result of obesity which includes diabetes, kidney disease, arthritis and cancer.

-It’s easy to ignore obesity because for the most part, an obese cat doesn’t look or act sick, but this is a slow and insidious problem which over time has a detrimental to his overall health and quality of life.
+It’s easy to ignore obesity because, for the most part, an obese cat doesn’t look or act sick, but this is a slow and insidious problem that over time has a detrimental to his overall health and quality of life.

-People often show love with food, and pet owners can experience guilt if they try to restrict food intake, but we are quite literally killing our cats with kindness.
+People often show love for food, and pet owners can experience guilt if they try to restrict food intake, but we are quite literally killing our cats with kindness.

 When cats gain weight, the fat accumulates beneath the skin (subcutaneous fat) which is what most people think of, but there is another type of fat that can be found within the abdominal cavity, surrounding the organs such as the kidneys, pancreas, and liver.
 This is known as visceral or intra-thoracic fat.
 What is known in humans is that it is the major culprit in many health problems associated with obesity.
 This type of fat is active, and it is now believed to be an important endocrine organ.
 It releases pro-inflammatory chemicals and hormones which lead to inflammation, insulin resistance, and even hunger.
 That’s right; visceral fat can make you feel hungry.